PdoyleC/everyday-life/README.md

 ### Liked/Comments

-- User can see on each post if it has been liked and if their is a comment for the post.
+- User can see on each post if it has been liked and if there is a comment for the post.

 <img src="readmedoc/likedcomments.png" alt="liked comments image">